 A typical layout of beams around a concrete core is shown in the figure below, with the use of heavier beams at the corner of the core.
 A double beam may be required to minimise the structural depth at the corner of the cores.

 Braced steel cores may be used as an economic alternative where speed of construction is critical.
 Such cores are installed with the rest of the steelwork package.
-An example of a braced steel core is shown in the figure above right.
+An example of a braced steel core is shown in the figure above middle.

 Columns in multi-storey steel frames are generally H sections , predominantly carrying axial load.
 When the stability of the structure is provided by cores, or discreet vertical bracing, the beams are generally designed as simply supported.
 The generally accepted design model is that nominally pinned connections produce nominal moments in the column, calculated by assuming that the beam reaction is 100 mm from the face of the column.
 If the reactions on the opposite side of the column are equal, there is no net moment.
 Columns on the perimeter of the structure will have an applied moment, due to the connection being on one side only.
 Typical internal column sizes are given in the table below.